 In such a case, consider issuing an appeal.

 It depends on the number of people in line as it works on a first-come-first-served basis.
 Facebook receives thousands of appeal requests weekly but only selects a few to work on.
 For this reason, you may wait for a few days before receiving feedback from the Facebook team.

 It depends on your offense.
 A temporary Facebook ban can last a few hours or days.
 The most extended ban, which can last up to 30 days, is given to repeat offenders.
 On the other hand, you can also get permanently banned with no chance to appeal the ban.

 There is no set number of reports required for one to be banned on Facebook.
-You can be banned after one report, and sometimes you might not be banned despite your account being reported multiple times.
+You can be banned after one report, and sometimes, you might not be banned despite your account being reported multiple times.

 When you try logging into your account, a pop-up will prompt you to submit an appeal.
-Provide the required details, such as full name and ID, then wait for a response from the Facebook team.
+Provide the required details, such as full name and ID, and then wait for a response from the Facebook team.
 Otherwise, if you have questions surrounding a Facebook ban in general, email their support team at [email protected].